muratk5n/thirdwave/en/README.md

 production that derives energy from light while using gold nanoparticles for the conversion of hydrogen sulfide and sulfur within a single step"

 ---

-Fake Nobel.
-Your life was a sham, Edward

-"Nobel-Winning Economist Edward C. Prescott Dies at 81"

----